Skip to main content

 For women, hormonal optimization is a particularly nuanced process, often addressing the complex symptomatic landscape of perimenopause and post-menopause.
 The goal is to restore balance and alleviate symptoms such as hot flashes, sleep disturbances, mood volatility, and low libido.
 Protocols may include low-dose testosterone, bioidentical progesterone, and sometimes estrogen, each requiring careful monitoring.

 The use of low-dose Testosterone Cypionate, typically administered via weekly subcutaneous injections, is aimed at restoring energy, cognitive clarity, and libido.
-Monitoring involves tracking to ensure they rise to the upper end of the normal female range without exceeding it.
+Monitoring involves tracking testosterone levels to ensure they rise to the upper end of the normal female range without exceeding it.

 Symptom resolution is the primary guide for dosage, with lab work serving as a crucial safety check.
 Progesterone therapy, often prescribed to support sleep and mood and to protect the uterine lining in women who still have a uterus, is monitored primarily through patient feedback, as blood levels can fluctuate dramatically and may not correlate well with tissue-level effects.